 Conduct RV head replacement engineering and technical support inspections in accordance with the inspection plan by performing selective inspections that will:

-Verify that selected design changes and modifications to systems, structures, and components (SSCs) described in the Final Safety Analysis Report (FSAR) for transporting the new and old RV heads in and out of the plant respectively are reviewed in accordance with 10 CFR 50.59,
+Verify that selected design changes and modifications to systems, structures, and components (SSCs) described in the Updated Final Safety Analysis Report (UFSAR) for transporting the new and old RV heads in and out of the plant respectively are reviewed in accordance with Title 10 of the Code of Federal Regulations (10 CFR) Section 50.59 “Changes, tests and experiments,” (see the table in p.
+52 of NUREG-1379, Rev. 3).

 Review key design aspects and modifications for the replacement RV head and other modifications associated with RV head replacement.
 Where applicable, include design reviews for the provision of a temporary containment opening.
 In addition, perform the following additional design reviews.

-Review the required documents, supplemental examinations records, analyses, and ASME Code documentation reconciliation to ensure that the original ASME Code N-stamp documentation remains valid, and that the replacement head will comply with the appropriate NRC rules and industry requirements.
+Review the required documents, supplemental examinations records, analyses, and appropriate edition of the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code documentation reconciliation to ensure that the original ASME Code N-stamp documentation remains valid, and that the replacement head will comply with the appropriate NRC rules and industry requirements.

 Verify there is a contract requirement to maintain part identification and traceability during processing of the replacement head.